Eagle with 8-foot wing span crashes into Alaska home

 “But it freaked out again and flew into the dining room and there was just stuff flying everywhere — broken glassware, art supplies, you name it.
 It was still trying to get out through the windows in the dining room,” Studebaker said.

-Eventually they maneuvered behind the bird and was able to get it out of the house, which took her and her husband hours to clean up.
+Eventually they maneuvered behind the bird and were able to get it out of the house, which took her and her husband hours to clean up.

 She added: “It was like having a wrecking ball coming through your window — with wings!”